I’ve been a journalist and an English teacher, and I can tell you some of what we shove down kids’ throats as “grammar” is bullshit.

 The biggest contributor to all the word etomology couldn’t come.

 He was locked up in a mental hosptial for the criminally insane.
 Apparently he had killed a few people — maybe for not knowing the difference between “effect” and “affect.”

 There’s a bunch of nonsense “rules” of Grammar that are not rules at all.

 “You can’t start a sentence with a conjunction,” the nuns said.
-But that’s Bullshit (see, I started with a conjuction.
+But that’s bullshit (see, I started with a conjunction.
 Like I used to tell my 9th grade students before they kicked me out of teaching, “I like Big Buts (one T — capital B)”.
 It’s a fine way to start a sentence and hold people’s attention.